lasgroup/safe-adaptation-gym/README.md

 Afterwards, make sure that the baseline algos from Ray et al. 2019 fail on the Meta-RL case.

 ## Meta-RL algos
-1. Use a lagrangian based approach for the constrained optimization (perhaps even copy paste from safe-agents)
+1. Use a lagrangian based approach for the constrained optimization (perhaps even copy and paste from safe-agents)
 2. Implement PEARL as a method for task inference.
 3. Implement the model-based MAML CEM-MPC algorithm
 4. Migrate LAMBDA.